Covid-19 Relief | CARES Relief Package

 Federal Income Taxes

 As of the morning of March 25th, 2020, the tax filing and payment deadlines for all federal income taxes (including self-employment tax) have been moved to July 15th, 2020.
 This supersedes the previously released IRS notice limiting postponed payment amounts to a maximum of $1,000,000 for individuals ($10,000,000 for businesses); there are no such limitations under the updated tax relief policy.
-As stated by Treasury Secretary Steven Mnuchin, “all taxpayers and businesses will have this additional time to file and make payments without interest or penalties.”Learn more here.
+As stated by Treasury Secretary Steven Mnuchin, “all taxpayers and businesses will have this additional time to file and make payments without interest or penalties.”Learn more about the extended tax deadline.

 According to a March 21st statement from the IRS, the first quarter estimated payment deadline has also been moved from April 15th to July 15th.
 Deadlines for subsequent quarters remain unchanged; second quarter estimated payments are still due June 15th.